New York City moving migrants into school gyms: Mayor Adams

 "I'm really calling on all of us to take notice that this is going to impact every city service that we deliver to the people of this city.
 And it's just wrong.
 New York City should not be carrying a burden of a national problem."
 Adams told Fox 5 in an interview on Tuesday.
 "Our goal is to manage a crisis that we're facing in partnership with the entire state."

-The reception in the city’s northern suburbs has been mixed.
+The reception in the city's northern suburbs has been mixed.
 In Westchester, three buses of about 40 adults with young children arrived at the Ramada in Yonkers last night.
-In Orange County, a hotel in Newburgh continues to accept asylum-seekers.
+In Orange County, two hotels in Newburgh accepted some migrants, however, a judge issued a temporary restraining order against the city Tuesday that prevents the mayor's office from sending more migrants.

+Orange County officials said that the city was planning on sending seven busses of migrants to the county Tuesday.

+"New York City should not be establishing a homeless shelter outside of its borders in Orange County," Orange County Executive Steven M. Neuhaus said in a statement.

+The 186 migrants who are residing at a hotel in Orange County will be allowed to stay in their rooms, however, if any of those individuals leave the hotels, New York cannot send other individuals to replace them, according to the TRO.

+The next court hearing in the case is scheduled for June 21.

-However, officials representing some New York suburbs have rebuked Adams' plan to send migrants to their towns for shelter.
+Officials representing some New York other suburbs also rebuked Adams' plan to send migrants to their towns for shelter.

 Rockland County's top official declared a state of emergency on Saturday in response to Adams' plan to send 340 adult male migrants to live at an Armoni Inn and Suites in Orangeburg, New York, for four months.